mspp-data-studio-2021/python-project/README.md

 python-project
 ==============

-This is an example project to illustrate some organization and reproducability concepts for the _Policy & Data Studio_ course in Summer 2021.
+This is an example project to illustrate some organization and reproducibility concepts for the _Policy & Data Studio_ course in Summer 2021.

 ## Getting Started

 You will first need to download and install [Python3](https://realpython.com/installing-python/).

-Then clone this project repository, and open a command prompt/terminal window and naviate to the project directory.
+Then clone this project repository, and open a command prompt/terminal window and navigate to the project directory.

+To access your API key without risking it being published on GitHub this project uses the dotenv package.
+You need to edit the file .env_sample and add your key, then rename the file to .env.

 Now you can create a virtual environment for python.
 On Mac OS you can use the following steps: